mathewross/campusModel/README.md

 TO DO:

-Add option to select run speed in options of Open World
+DONE - Add option to select run speed in options of Open World

 DONE - Make it so where the user selects from the drop down is where they spawn (figure out how to pass info from one scene to another)